 This section hereby notifies parents of: (1) the types of information we may collect from and about children; (2) how we use the information we collect; (3) our practices for disclosing that information; (4) our practices for notifying and obtaining parental consent when we collect personal information from children, including how parents may revoke consent; and (5) all operators that collect or maintain children’s information through this Website.

-Information We Collect From Children.
-Children can access many parts of the Website and its content and use many of its features without providing us with personal information.
-However, some Licensed Content and features are available only to registered users (which may include children) which requires us to collect certain information, including personal information, from them.
-In addition, we use certain technologies, such as cookies (described above), to automatically collect information from users (including children) when they visit or use the Website.
+- Information We Collect From Children.
+Children can access many parts of our Services and its content and use many of its features without providing us with personal information.
+However, some Licensed Content and features are available only to registered users (which may include children) which requires us to collect certain information, including personal information, from them or their school/school district.
+In addition, we use certain technologies, such as cookies (described above), to automatically collect information from users (including children) when they visit or use the Services.
 We only collect as much information about a child as is reasonably necessary for the child to access the Licensed Content, and we do not condition a child’s participation on the disclosure of more personal information than is reasonably necessary.

-How We Use Your Child’s Information.
-We may use the personal information we collect from your child to register the child for the Licensed Content for his/her grade level or class.
+- How We Use Your Child’s Information.
+We may use the personal information we collect from, or about, your child to register the child for the Licensed Content for his/her grade level or class.

-Our Practices for Disclosing Children’s Information.
-Please see the “Disclosure of Your Information” section above.
+- Our Practices for Disclosing Children’s Information.
+Please see the “Disclosure of Your Personal Data” section above.

-If you are accessing this Website from outside of the United States, your personally identifiable information may be transferred to, and be maintained on, computers located outside of your state, province, country, or other governmental jurisdiction where the privacy laws may not be as protective as those in your jurisdiction.
-If you are located outside the United States and chose to provide your personally identifiable information to CPM, you are aware and hereby agree that CPM may transfer your personally identifiable information to the United States and process it there.
+If you are located in a province, country, or other government jurisdiction outside of the United States, and if you choose to provide your personal information to CPM through our Services, please be aware that your personal information will be transferred to and maintained on computers located in the United States and the applicable US privacy laws may not be as protective as those in your jurisdiction.
+If you are located outside the United States and choose to provide your personal information to CPM, you are aware and hereby agree that CPM may transfer your personal information to the United States and process it there.